appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/create-approval-workflow.md

         }
     }
     ```
-You've integrated your workflow with the app, and is ready to process requests.

-### Get pending requests
-To fetch the refund requests awaiting verification, you will create an approval request as shown below:
+3. To fetch the pending requests from workflow, create a workflow query and configure `Get requests` as shown below:

-1. In your application, under **Editor** > **Queries**, click **New query/API**.
-2. In the _Create new query/API_, click **Workflows Query**.
-3. Name it as _fetchPendingRefundRequests_.
-4. Add the below details to configure the workflow query:
     * **Workflow name** - The workflow name dropdown has all the available workflows in your workspace.
 Select _Refunds_
     * **Request type** - Select **Get requests**
-    * **Request name** - Add `getPendingRefundRequests` to it
+    * **Request name** - Add `getPendingRefundRequests` to it.
+This is the same request name that you've added in your workflow Main JS object in `appsmith.workflows.assignRequest()` in the [Manage approval](#manage-approval) section.
     * **Request status** - Set it as `Pending`
+    Give it a meaningful and unique name.
+For example, _fetchPendingRefundRequests_
 4. Click the **Run** button to test the request.
-You'll see that the requests awaiting action are available as part of response.
+The requests awaiting action are available as part of response in the `metadata` attribute.
 You will see the response as shown below:
     ```javascript
     // TO-DO
     ```
+5. Create a JS object, to execute the _fetchPendingRefundRequests_ query and transform the `metadta` attribute.
-5. Drag a Table widget, rename it as _pendingRefunds_, and bind the _fetchPendingRefundRequests_ query to it.
+5. Drag a Table widget, give it a meaningful and unique name like _pendingRefunds_, and bind the _fetchPendingRefundRequests_ query to it.

-You've successfully bind the workflow query response to your Table widget.

 ### Capture user action
 To capture the user action, when a user clicks Approve or Reject and accordingly call the workflow to update the refund request, you will create a resolve request as shown below: